Estate Planning for Blended Families and Second Marriages

 Redo Your Estate Plan Will(s) and Trust(s) Before You Remarry

 • Decide what you want to happen when you die.
-You and your future spouse need to figure out to whom each of you want(s) your estate to go when you die.
+You and your future spouse need to figure out to whom each of you wants your estate to go when you die.
 If you have children from a previous marriage, this can be a complicated discussion.
 There is no guarantee that if you leave your assets to your new spouse, he or she will provide for your children after you are gone.
 There are a number of options to ensure your children are provided for, including creating a trust for your children, making your children beneficiaries of life insurance policies, or giving your children joint ownership of property.
 Even if you don’t have children, there may be family heirlooms or mementos that you want to keep in your family.
-Again, open discussions can prevent problems in the future.
+Again, open discussions can prevent future problems.

 • Consult an elder law or estate planning attorney.
 Even if you don’t have a lot of valuable assets, you should consult an attorney, especially if you have children.
 You will definitely need to update your last will.
-You may also need to update or create other estate planning documents such as a durable power of attorney and a health care proxy.
+You may also need to update or create other estate planning documents, such as a durable power of attorney and a health care proxy.
 If you have significant assets, a prenuptial agreement may be appropriate.
 In addition, the attorney can help you decide if a trust is necessary to protect your children’s interests.

 The most important thing to remember is to be open and honest with your future spouse and your family members about your wishes.